Allmeta/TDT4140---Triex/README.md

 This is an app where a user can register their workouts and get feedback from different coaches by their choosing.
 The app is compatible with different types of workouts and may be used by all age groups.
-The user will be able to track their progress in different types of exercise and see their workout history which is stored using Firebase.
+The user will be able to track their progress in different types of exercises and see their workout history which is stored using Firebase.

 Our project implements an MVC architecture with a model communicating with a database class which communicates with Firebase.